MaxLugo/SVARIV/README.md

 python version to be use in this case was tested in python-3.7.6 But it should run in python 3+

-At the moment the confidence intervals are constructed with a simple bootstrap procedure which is not the intervals presented in the paper.
+At the moment the confidence intervals are constructed with a simple bootstrap procedure which are not the intervals presented in the paper.

 # Jobs to be done

-Correction on the intervals CS_AR son the CS_boots=CS_AR and create the intervals CS_plugin of the methodology in the paper.
+1. Correction on the intervals CS_AR so the CS_boots=CS_AR in this repo
+2. Create the intervals CS_plugin of the methodology in the paper.